First Names In Tagalog: Top 10 Odd & Funny Names

 First Names In Tagalog

 The pangalan or first names in Tagalog can be different from the naming conventions in Western countries.
 As a basis, the locals usually want the names to stand out or reflect a deeper meaning, so most of these may sound religious, interesting, or very traditional.
-In addition, a massive number of Philippine names are derived (or at least a variation) from Spanish and English, making it almost impossible to distinguish if the name “Joseph” is Filipino, Mexican, or American!
-Let’s get to know more about this in this post today!

-The Oddest First Names In Tagalog
+10 The Oddest First Names In Tagalog

 If New Zealand has “Talula Does the Hula From Hawaii” and the UK has “Cyanide,” the Filipino people also have some of the best meaningful names you will never forget.

-Dhrecxzeus
+1. Dhrecxzeus

 While you might think that this first name is just a random combination of letters, Dhrecxzeus is actually inspired by the Greek God “Zeus” and the name of the kid’s father, “Dhrecxiar.”
 Career-wise, the name certainly packs a punch as it sounds glorious or something that is out of historical movies set in Ancient Rome.

-Sincerely Yours ‘98
+2. Sincerely Yours ‘98

-The name Sincerely Yours ’98 may seem funny, but it actually symbolizes that the kid is the family’s last child.
-To make matters extra interesting, this same family also named their children Macaroni ’85 and Spaghetti ’88.
-In one interview, the family shared that the names may sound a bit funny, but it has tremendously helped them fit in with society and land a job.
+In one interview from Rated K, the family shared that the names may sound a bit funny, but it has tremendously helped them fit in with society and land a job.
 In the same interview, they also mentioned that the siblings would not change their names if given a chance.

-Dzwyrgh
+3. Dzwyrgh

-Hitler Manila
+4. Hitler Manila

 Among the most challenging things that a new family has to face is how to name their child appropriately.
 For one lucky guy out there, he was brought to life and christened as Hitler Manila.
 Based on BBC reports, his name is indeed memorable enough, but it has caused cultural misunderstanding.

-Ghrowizard
+5. Ghrowizard

 This name from the Escobar family in the Philippines does not have any meaning, but it is still catchy.
-The bearer of this name states that he loved it because it made a mark on everyone he meets.
+The bearer of this name states that he loved it because it made a mark on everyone he met.
 In addition, he finds the questions about his name quite entertaining, which is why he will not change his name even if given a chance to do so.

-Yghngjhyll
+6. Yghngjhyll

-Fort McKinley
+7. Fort McKinley

 This name was given to a bright young boy whose father served as an AFP personnel in the Philippines.
 His father was stationed at Fort William McKinley, where he got fond memories as a soldier.

-Godis Withus
+8. Godis Withus

 This is basically “God is with us,” but when it is spoken with a heavy Bisaya accent, the pronunciation can be Godis Withus.
 This Catholic name may sound weird at first, but it has helped the child in terms of finding comrades, as people are naturally drawn to someone who seems unique!

-Dipsy
+9. Dipsy

-A popular name for the Teletubbies, there are reports saying that a Filipino kid was named as such due to the popularity of the tv series.
+A popular name for the Teletubbies, there are reports saying that a Filipino kid was named as such due to the popularity of the TV series.

-Drink Water
+10. Drink Water

 Drink Water is a name that will never make you forget to drink.
-Based on interviews, the mother named the kid since it reminds her of what she felt while she was carrying her child: always in need of water!
+Based on interviews, the mother named the kid since it reminded her of what she felt while she was carrying her child: always in need of water!

 First Names In Tagalog For Boys